 Go in search of the Greece of old at Kinsterna Hotel, an ancient Byzantine estate, overlooking the fairytale rock city of Monemvasia.
 Located in the eastern Peloponnese, it stands surrounded by olive groves, vineyards and citrus trees.
 Rooms whisper of history, with stone fireplaces and atmospheric balconies, where residents of the age-old village once crushed grapes into wine.
 Today, this timeless tale continues with tastings in the private cellar and bread-making classes with the local baker.
 Outside, a snaking infinity pool adds the final splash of luxury.
 Did we mention the Aegean views?

 Get this when you book through us:

-A bottle of wine and 20 per cent off spa treatments; SilverSmiths get 45-minute spa ritual and minibar refill, GoldSmiths a boat ride (if available)
+A bottle of wine and 20 per cent off spa treatments; SilverSmiths also get one hour to spend at the spa’s hydrotherapy area; GoldSmiths get a boat ride around the rock, too

 11am, but flexible for 30 per cent of a night’s rate.
 Earliest check-in, 3pm.